TL;DR

 Rules:

-- All three signals (text + voice + cut) must land within 1 second.
+- All three signals (text + voice + cut) must land inside the first 3 seconds.

-- Avoid the fatigued style I specified, and avoid: "wait until you see," "POV:", "tell me you [X] without telling me," "this is your sign," any superlative ("incredible," "shocking," "you won't believe").
+- Avoid the fatigued style I specified, and avoid: "wait until you see," "POV:," "tell me you [X] without telling me," "this is your sign," "have you ever wondered," "hey guys welcome back," any superlative ("incredible," "shocking," "you won't believe").

 - For each hook, write a second 5-word "test variant" — same pattern, different sentence — so I can record two takes against the same B-roll and A/B.